Lawmakers propose Northern Irish amendment to May's Brexit deal: BBC

 It adds that, should the backstop come into force, both sides would intend to agree a future relationship or alternative arrangement one year after the end of the implementation period.

-That proposal would likely face opposition from European Union negotiators who have said the backstop is an insurance policy against a hard border, and cannot include a time limit.
+That proposal would likely face opposition from EU negotiators who have said the backstop is an insurance policy against a hard border, and cannot include a time limit.

 Kuenssberg said government sources had suggested they would “come behind” this amendment.
 May’s office did not immediately respond to a request for comment.